-MBA Supply Chain Management syllabus and subjects focus on the management of the activities required to plan, control and execute the flow of products or goods and services.
-MBA Logistics and Supply Chain Management is the management of products and services that includes the processes involved in transforming raw materials into the final products.
-In the first year, MBA Supply Chain Management students have to learn the core subjects of business, while in the second year, students deal with the elective and specialized subjects according to the student's area of interest.
+MBA Supply Chain Management syllabus includes core subjects and elective subjects.
+In the first year, MBA Supply Chain Management students have to learn the core subjects of business.
+In contrast, in the second year, students deal with elective and specialized subjects according to the student's area of interest.

 The syllabus of MBA in Supply Chain Management is divided into four semesters with two years.
 Students can opt for their specialization according to their area of interest in the second year of post-graduation.
 Here is the list of MBA Supply Chain Management syllabus mentioned below in a semester wise sequence: